NarasimhaSwamy/learn-by-practice/README.md

 #### File Validation

-Write code to validate file.
+Write code to validate a file.

    * Validate size of the file, ex: 5 MB.
    * Validate extension of the file. ex : `pdf`, `doc`, `txt`.